Table of Contents

 My American Bobtail cat fascinates me more than any other breed I’ve owned.
 People call them the “golden retrievers of the feline world” for good reason — these gentle giants stole my heart with their loving nature and that distinctive bobbed tail.

 What amazes me most about my Bobtail is how smart and adaptable he is.
-My big boy weighs around 12 pounds (they typically range from 7-16 pounds) and stretches nearly 30 inches when he’s fully lounging.
+My big boy weighs around 12 pounds (they typically range from 7–16 pounds, per The Spruce Pets) and stretches nearly 30 inches when he’s fully lounging.
 These cats fit perfectly into almost any living situation.
 My friend actually takes his Bobtail sailing, and the cat loves it!
-I’ve noticed my own Bobtail picks up on my emotions instantly – he cuddles whenever I feel sad, making these cats fantastic therapy companions.
+I’ve noticed my own Bobtail picks up on my emotions instantly — he cuddles whenever I feel sad, making these cats fantastic therapy companions.

 Let me walk you through everything you should know about American Bobtail cats — from their cute stubby tails to their playful personalities.
 I’ll share all my tips on keeping these special cats healthy throughout their 13–15 year lifespan, based on my experience raising these wonderful companions.